Quasi-realism is the meta-ethical view claiming that Ethical sentences do not

 both moral realism and ethical subjectivism.

-not the former, it is sometimes justifiable to change one's mind simply because several
+latter, but not the former, it is sometimes justifiable to change one's mind simply

-others share a different opinion.
+because several others share a different opinion.
 Why is this?
-One answer is that claims about beauty are
+One answer is that claims

-not assertions at all, but expressions of aesthetic response.
-However, to cover more than
+about beauty are not assertions at all, but expressions of aesthetic response.
+However, to

-just some of the explananda, this expressivism needs combining with some analogue of
+cover more than just some of the explananda, this expressivism needs combining with some

-cognitive command, i.e. the idea that disagreements over beuaty can occur, and when they
+analogue of cognitive command, i.e. the idea that disagreements over beuaty can occur, and

-do it is a priori that one side has infringed the norms governing aesthetic discourse.
+when they do it is a priori that one side has infringed the norms governing aesthetic

-This combination can be achieved by reading Kant's aesthetic theory in expressivist terms.
+discourse.
+This combination can be achieved by reading Kant's aesthetic theory in

+expressivist terms.
 The resulting view is a form of quasi-realism about beauty.
-This conclusion generalises to
+This

 My primary aim in this paper is to outline a quasi-realist theory of aesthetic judgement.